Connect with us

 Aftermath of fighting in Tigray, Ethiopia (Photo credit: public domain)

-Journalist Rania Khalek joined the Multipolarista podcast to talk about her reporting trip to Ethiopia and Eritrea.
+Journalist Rania Khalek joined the Geopolitical Economy Report podcast to talk about her reporting trip to Ethiopia and Eritrea.

 In Ethiopia, armed insurgent group the Tigrayan People’s Liberation Front (TPLF) is waging war on the central government, apparently with Western support.

 Its East African neighbor Eritrea is one of the world’s most sanctioned countries.
-Faced with this forced isolation, it has created a unique developmental model based on self-sufficency.
+Faced with this forced isolation, it has created a unique developmental model based on self-sufficiency.

 We discuss the geopolitical importance of the Horn of Africa, and how the area has been affected by the US new cold war on China.